EutechCybernetic/lucy-pro-documentation/block.md

     and if it matches any keys, the corresponding value is sent to the output.

     This is useful to take, say, a department as input and return the email address of the department's supervisor.
-    Use the code/Edit Data link in the [property panel](propertiespanel) to bring up the editor where you can edit the key/value pairs.
+    Use the `Edit Data` link in the [property panel](propertiespanel) to bring up the editor where you can edit the key/value pairs.

 ### Inputs
 .. list-table::